|Nutrition Facts (per serving)|

 5 pounds red potatoes

-- 8 ears of corn on the cob, cut into 3 pieces each
+8 ears corn on the cob, cut into 3 pieces each

 1/2 cup Old Bay Seasoning, or Zatarain's Crab Boil

-In a large stock pot filled with water to just cover, bring red-skinned potatoes to a boil and turn down to medium (or if on a campfire, raise it so it is less directly on the flame) to cook for about 20 minutes.
-Add small sections of corn on the cob, onions, and sections of big link sausage, such as Polish sausage (kielbasa) or spicy andouille.
+In a large stock pot filled with water to just cover, bring red-skinned potatoes to a boil and turn down to medium (or if on a campfire, raise it so it is less directly on the flame) and cook for about 20 minutes.
+Add corn on the cob, onions, if using, and sausages, adding more water to just cover ingredients as needed.

 After 20 minutes, the potatoes should be done.
-Add the shrimp to the pot, making sure the water is just up to the top of the ingredients in the pot and add at least a 1/2 pound of (shell-on) shrimp per person to the pot.
+Add the shrimp to the pot, making sure the water is just up to the top of the ingredients in the pot.
 Put a lid on the pot and turn the heat up; steam the shrimp for about 5 minutes, or until they are cooked through.
 When done, the shrimp will be opaque and pink in color.